Cash Rental Rates for Iowa 2015 Survey

 - Other services performed by the tenant

-Additional information about cash rental rates by county is available from the National Agricultural Statistic Service,NASS, Iowa Field Office.
+Additional survey information about cash rental rates by county is available from USDA National Agricultural Statistic Service (NASS).

-Details about setting a fair cash rent can be found in the following Ag Decision Maker facts sheets, located under Whole Farm, Leasing, at the following website: www.extension.iastate.edu/agdm/.
+Details about setting a fair cash rent can be found in the following Ag Decision Maker Information Files, located under Whole Farm, Leasing.

 - Computing a Cropland Cash Rental Rate (File C2-20)